sparkflows/sparkflows-docs/docs/user-guide/git-integration/index.rst

 Git Integration
 =================

-Sparkflows artifacts like projects, datasets, workflows, pipelines among others can be persisted to Git for version control and promotion from one environment to higher environment.
+Sparkflows artifacts like projects, datasets, workflows, pipelines among others can be persisted to Git.
+The artifacts can be used for version control, promotion to higher environment.
 Sparkflows enables integration with both GitHub and GitLab.

 .. panels::